 The observations in the Northern North Sea were carried out in September and October 1998.
 Here, a period of 20 days from October 7 - 27, 1998 is simulated.
-All forcing and validation data have been carefully processed from observations during this PROVESS-NNS experiment.
+All forcing and validation data have been carefully processes from observations during this PROVESS-NNS experiment.
 Two different dissipation rate data sets are included:

-eps_fly.dat data from a FLY profiler, processed by School of Ocean Sciences, University of Bangor, Wales eps_mst.dat data from an MST profiler, processed by JRC, Ispra, Italy.
+eps\fly.dat data from a FLY profiler, processed by School of Ocean Sciences, eps\mst.dat data from an MST profiler, processed by JRC, Ispra, Italy.